Korsinemi/GreasyForkScripts/README.md

-# GreasyForkScripts
+# Korsinemi's Greasy Fork Scripts
-Just that, nothing special
+Just where I archive all my greasy fork scripts, for security copies and more